 In summary, as I wrote in my notes:

 Take one exasperating, young, self-righteous heroine.
 Add one hero who spends 50 pages max with the heroine, disappears halfway through, and is reunited 10 pages from the end with the heroine.
 Add a plethora of side characters whose deaths are used to manipulate sympathy for the annoying heroine.
-Add one sexy-as-hell, multifaceted antagonist/anti-hero whose downfall brought me to tears.
+Finally, add one sexy-as-hell, multifaceted antagonist/anti-hero whose downfall brought me to tears.
 Mix with uneven pacing and plotting.

 End result: über disappointing 3 1/2 star read.
 I would have rated this 2 1/2 stars, but the writing is quite exceptional and Court… SIGH… Wonderfully erotic, tragically misunderstood Court deserved so much better than he got.